nifedara/Liveability-Ranking-of-Nigerian-States-Using-Wikipedia/README.md

 ### 👩🏾‍💻 Result ###

 From the results, the following deductions were made:
-1. Of the 10 Nigerian states considered, Anambra state is the most liveable state.
+1. Of the 10 Nigerian states considered, Lagos state ranked as the most liveable state.
-2. Akwa-Ibom state is the least liveable state.
+2. Kano state ranked as the least liveable state.

 #### Success Metric: ####
 80% Similarity of my liveabilty result to the 2019 HDI(Human Development Index) Ranking of Nigerian states